Bachelor of Fine Arts (Music Theatre)

 - The sourcing of all backing tracks is the responsibility of the applicant.

-- For 2020 auditions sheet music is not required to be submitted.
+- For this intake, sheet music is not required to be submitted.

 - You must upload your performance of two monologues.
 This can include Shakespeare, however, it is not a requirement.

 - Where possible, you should read the entire play from which your piece has been chosen in order to place the speech in context.
 You are strongly advised to select from plays rather than film or television scripts.
 Pieces must be a minimum of 1.5 minutes in length but no longer than 2 minutes.